spbu-coding-2023/trees-1/README.md

 // traverses values in level order val levelOrderValues = tree.traversed.levelOrder { it.value }
 ```
+### Other
+Methods of kotlin [MutableMap](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-mutable-map/) interface are all available to use
 ## Documentation

 For detailed documentation and all methods, check out our [Wiki](https://github.com/spbu-coding-2023/trees-1/wiki)